Frequently Asked Questions

 3. Insure and Ship Your Package

+You will be responsible for the shipping fees of return shipments.
 It is highly recommended that your insure your return for the full value of the item(s) you are returning.
+It is also recommended that you ship your package via a traceable method such as USPS Registered Mail, UPS, or FedEx.
 Sterling Adaptives does not accept any responsibility for items damaged during shipping.
-It is also recommended that you ship your package via a traceable method such as USPS Registered Mail, UPS, or FedEx.
 Be sure to keep your tracking number handy should you have any questions about the status of your return.

 * Sterling Adaptives will not be responsible for loss or damage of return shipments.